More than 80 injured in Japan ferry accident

-TOKYO — A ferry collided with what apparently was a marine animal off a Japanese island on Saturday, injuring more than 80 people, local media reported.
+TOKYO — A ferry collided with what apparently was a marine animal off a Japanese island, injuring more than 80 people, local media reported.

 Five of the injuries were serious and a 15-centimeter (6-inch) crack was found at the ferry’s stern.
 But ferry operator Sado Steam Ship Co. said the jetfoil ferry still reached its intended destination on the island, located off the west coast of Japan’s main island of Honshu, according to Kyodo.